-The Fund provides five types of grants, each described in further detail below.
-The first four - Prepare, Stage 1, Stage 2 and Stage 3 - follow a staged approach that calibrates the level of funding to the strength of the evidence of impact, cost-effectiveness, and scalability of the innovation.
-The fifth - Transforming Public Policy - aims to institutionalize evidence-based innovations.
+The Fund provides six types of grants, each described in further detail below.
+The first five - Prepare, Stage 1, Stage 2 and Stage 3 and Innovation and Public Policy - follow a staged approach that calibrates the level of funding to the strength of the evidence of impact, cost-effectiveness, and scalability of the innovation.
+The sixth stage, Evidence and Public Policy, aims to respond to the needs of public entities in order to make decisions based on evidence.

 Applicants should apply for the type of grant that best reflects the current development of their innovation.
 The Fund can accept applications from organizations for any type of grant.
 For example, organizations do not need to start with a Stage 1 Grant in order to be eligible to apply for a Stage 2 Grant.
-However, applicants applying for Stage 1, 2, or 3 or Transforming Public Policy Grants will need to have met the conditions of the earlier stage prior to applying, even if their early development phase was supported by another source of funding.
-FID reserves the right to consider innovations for different types of grants or levels of funding than the applicant has requested.
+However, applicants applying for Stage 1, 2, or 3 or Innovation and Public Policy will need to have met the conditions of the earlier stage prior to applying, even if their early development phase was supported by another source of funding.
+FID reserves the right to consider inno-vations for different types of grants or levels of funding than the applicant has requested.